network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 more data than the network can carry (rather than just letting the situation worsen until a queue overflows and packets are lost) is vital for creating networks that deliver consistent low latency.
-If this is true, we expect the test results to reflect that networks with this signalling yield lower delays than networks without it.
+If our belief is correct, we expect the test results to reflect that networks with this signalling yield lower delays than networks without it.
 In any case, if the sending and receiving test endpoints are not able to make use of L4S signalling, then the test will be unable to measure and report the effect of L4S support (or its absence)